 Today’s blog is the eighth blog in the “What do we mean by Success?” series!
-Today’s blog is going to take a look at the dictionary definition for what success means and then exploring if we can justify using it to see if we are successful in ourselves.
-I have talked a lot about the different definitions that success has but have not, as of yet, actually provided the dictionary definition, that will all be changed after this blog!
+Today’s blog is going to take a look at the dictionary definition of what success means and then explore if we can justify using it to see if we are successful in ourselves.
+I have talked a lot about the different definitions that success has but have not, as of yet, actually provided the dictionary definition, which will all be changed after this blog!

 The other definition they provide is “something that achieves positive results”.
 This meaning can be used in phrases such as I am going to make a success of myself or that project was a massive success!
 Both of these definitions seem directed at success stemming from only positive sources and the question that I ask is, is that always the case?

 In my opinion, success is a word that’s true meaning is greater than just one or two definitions.
 As I say in a lot of the blogs in this series, success means different things to different people, so in saying that, is it fair to just use one definition?
 Some people will argue that without a finite definition then it is very hard to compare successfulness from one person to the next but is it fair to compare people’s success anyway?